Pot firms have disclosure 'deficiencies': CSA

 For example, shares of Nanaimo, B.C.-based licensed producer Tilray Inc. rose as high as US$300 last month on the Nasdaq market — up from US$17 per share during its initial public offering in July.

-It has become increasingly important to get a clearer picture of the cannabis industry, said Mark Rosen, co-founder of independent research firm and forensic accounting firm Accountability Research Corp.
+The requirements outlined by the CSA will do much to improve investor understanding, said Mark Rosen, co-founder of independent research firm and forensic accounting firm Accountability Research Corp, who has voiced his concerns about industry accounting practices in the past

-"Investors are challenged enough with some of the sky high valuations in the market," he said.
+"This should help to improve comparability across companies, which helps for investing and valuation purposes," he said.
+"Within the next year, the quality of the financial reporting of the LPs will become very relevant once the euphoria in the sector wears off, growth slows, and reality sets in."

-"Anything that can help them on the back end try to figure out what these companies are doing and what the risks are, all the better."
+The CSA's findings of "initial challenges" are not surprising, said Allan Rewak, the executive director of the Cannabis Council of Canada, which represents licensed medical marijuana producers.

 By Armina Ligaya, The Canadian Press